GSA/fpki-guides/_tools/01_fpki_graph.md

 The FPKI Graph displays the relationships between the Certification Authorities in the Federal PKI (FPKI) ecosystem.
 It graphically depicts how each Certification Authority links to another, through cross-certificates, subordinate certificates, or Bridge CAs.

-The Federal Common Policy Certificate Authority (CA) G2 (_"COMMON"_) is shown at the center of the Graph, and the rings of dots represent the outbound CAs.
+The Federal Common Policy Certification Authority (CA) G2 (_"COMMON"_) is shown at the center of the Graph, and the rings of dots represent the outbound CAs.

 - Click on any dot in the Graph to see a CA's inbound and outbound _CA_ certificates.
 - _Inbound_ means the CA certificate is signed by the _Inbound_ CA.